Roestdev/hebrew_unicode_script/README.md

    - **Note:** only the following code-point range is applicable: *U+FB1D ..
 U+FB4F*
 - See also: <https://graphemica.com/blocks/alphabetic-presentation-forms>

-### Unicode Problems for Hebrew
+### Unicode problems for Hebrew

-There are some issues with unicode and Hebrew.
+There are some issues with Unicode and Hebrew.
 These are described on the following web page: [Unicode Problems](https://mechon-mamre.org/c/hr/unicode.htm)

 <br><br>

-To learn more about Unicodesee: [Unicode main site](https://www.unicode.org/), [Unicode Scripts](https://www.unicode.org/standard/supported.html) and [Unicode Blocks](https://www.unicode.org/Public/UCD/latest/ucd/Blocks.txt)
+To learn more about Unicode see: [Unicode main site](https://www.unicode.org/), [Unicode Scripts](https://www.unicode.org/standard/supported.html) and [Unicode Blocks](https://www.unicode.org/Public/UCD/latest/ucd/Blocks.txt)

 See [Hebrew Cantillation Marks And Their Encoding](https://mechon-mamre.org/c/hr/index.htm) for more specifics on this matter.